22 Making music work

 But for all the reasons I’ve set out in this chapter—to do with prioritising one’s response to musical dynamics at the expense of ideology, as far as one can—it seems far more likely to me that evaluation will remain relatively simple.
 When we remove questions such as ‘are they using the right edition?’, ‘are they following every mark in the score?’, ‘are they using the right period style?’, ‘are they sounding the composer’s intentions?’, ‘are they doing what I told them?’, what remains is a focus on what really counts: am I moved, am I gripped by this performance, do I care more than anything right now about the sounds this performer makes next?

-Or, if not, then what else can these notes do?
+Or, if not, then ‘what else can these notes do?’ is the most exciting and constructive question one can possibly ask.

 Continue to Chapter 23 ‘Examples of non-normative performances‘